code-423n4/2023-07-chainlink/README.md

 expected to only become active in "break-glass" type emergency scenarios where waiting for `RBACTimelock.minDelay` would be harmful.

-We expect to set `RBACTimelock.minDelay` to ~ 24 hours in our deployment.
+We expect to set `RBACTimelock.minDelay` to ~ 24 hours in our deployment, but in general values between 1 hour and 1 month should be supported.
 This enables anyone to inspect configuration changes to the OWNED contracts before they take effect.
 For example, a user that disagrees with a configuration change might choose to withdraw funds stored in OWNED contracts before they can be executed.
 (Though the exact mechanism and assumptions around how this would work are out of scope.)